 In this thematic context, the non-European, global dimension of the role of spatial planning in dealing with climate change and extreme events was also given greater consideration.
 In addition to the classic role of spatial planning in prevention, its role in post-disaster reconstruction is increasingly being examined in line with the UN Strategy on Disaster Risk Reduction ("Build Back Better").
 International cooperation in doctoral supervision also plays a special role, including two EU-funded Marie Curie Research and Training Networks and currently a BMBF and DAAD-funded cooperation with Ardhi University in Dar Es Salam (Tanzania).

-The IRPUD continues to be a scientific institution of the School of Spatial Planning, which is involved in the initiation and coordination of large interdisciplinary research projects.
+The IRPUD continues to be a scientific institution of the Department of Spatial Planning, which is involved in the initiation and coordination of large interdisciplinary research projects.
 Therefore, the format of an annual internal research conference was established in 2015, at which the departments exchange information on their current research activities and work on joint proposals.
-A great success of the interdisciplinary cooperation was achieved with the acquisition of the BMBF project "Zukunft-Stadt-Region-Ruhr" (ZUKUR), in which 10 faculty departments are involved and in the period 2017-2020 good 1.2 million euros in funding will go to the School of Spatial Planning.
+A great success of the interdisciplinary cooperation was achieved with the acquisition of the BMBF project "Zukunft-Stadt-Region-Ruhr" (ZUKUR), in which 10 faculty departments are involved and in the period 2017-2020 good 1.2 million euros in funding will go to the Department of Spatial Planning.